 11. James Bond Films

 „The name is Bond … James Bond.”
-Who wouldn’t know the iconic story of Brittain’s top spy?
+Who wouldn’t know the iconic story of Britain’s top spy?
 The movie franchise started with the 1962 movie Dr. No starring Sean Connery and portrayed by six others over the past 60 years.
-James Bond is a fictional character created by the British journalist and novelist Ian Fleming in 1952.

 12. Pulp Fiction, 1994

 Pulp Fiction is in the top 10 best movies rated by IMDb, and I can clearly see why.
 It is a 1994 American black comedy crime film written and directed by Quentin Tarantino, who envisioned it with Roger Avary.
 Starring John Travolta, Samuel L. Jackson, Bruce Willis, Tim Roth, Ving Rhames, and Uma Thurman.
-The movie tells several stories of crime in Los Angeles.
-If you like dark humor and the mentioned actors and actresses, you will love Pulp Fiction.

 13. Rush, 2013